|Mode of Study||Two-year Part-time|

 |Year 2 - Semester 2|

-All participants must attend a programme orientation which includes information sessions about the curriculum, campus facilities and services.
+All students must attend a programme orientation which includes information sessions about the curriculum, campus facilities and services.

-The Elective Studies component offers participants with the extended studies that may be curriculum related or professional development oriented.
-Participants are required to choose two out of the following courses according to their own professional needs and/or interests.
-A list of Elective Studies courses offered in the Postgraduate Diploma in Education (Secondary) Programme (PGDE(S)) and Bachelor of Education (Honours) (Professional & Vocational Education) Programme (BEd(PVE)) will also be provided for participants' selection, as appropriate.
+The Elective Studies component offers students with the extended studies that may be curriculum related or professional development oriented.
+Students are required to choose two out of the following courses according to their own professional needs and/or interests.

-The Field Experience component, as a platform for further professional development, builds on participants' existing teaching experience and knowledge of their work settings.
-Participants are expected to use relevant professional and vocational education practice to demonstrate the integration of skills and knowledge from other courses and their competence as teachers.
-Consistent with the University's practice in Field Experience, participants will be visited and provided with feedback on their work by their University Supervisors and colleagues in the workplace.
-The courses are:
+The Field Experience component, as a platform for further professional development, builds on students' existing teaching experience and knowledge of their work settings.
+Students are expected to use relevant professional and vocational education practice to demonstrate the integration of skills and knowledge from other courses and their competence as teachers.
+Consistent with the University's practice in Field Experience, students will be visited and provided with feedback on their work by their University Supervisors and colleagues in the workplace.

 The Programme is delivered through face-to-face teaching, non-face-to-face (online and/or supervised) study and independent learning.
 The ratio of face-to-face teaching to non-face-to-face study is normally 6:4.
 Each 3-cp course includes 21-24 hours of face-to-face teaching, 15-18 hours of non-face-to-face study, and 78 additional hours of other independent learning, making 117 hours of total student effort.
 Classes are normally held in weekday evenings and/or on Saturdays in Tseung Kwan O Study Centre/Satellite Study Centre in urban locations/Tai Po Campus, while other arrangements will be made when necessary as decided by the University.